Why you should enjoy better sex with age (and how you can!)

 Sometimes your sexual needs and desires can change, and what may have turned you on a few years ago may no longer work.
 Or you may simply have become bored over time with the same tried and trusted routine.

 So keep things spicy by trying new positions, locations (booking a weekend away without the kids can be a great opportunity to revive a flagging sex life), using sex toys, or you can also try Vella sexual wellness products.
 Incorporating these products into your intimate moments can add excitement and novelty, enhancing your overall experience and fostering a deeper connection with your partner.

-But if you do decide to experiment with sex toys or other equipment, choose carefully.
+But if you do decide to experiment with sex toys for men or women, or other equipment, choose carefully.
 Ensure you use pH balanced sexual lubricants – many commercial lubricants and even some available on prescription, contain glycerin and glycols, both of which are vaginal irritants.
 So my advice is check the label before you buy or ask your GP before they write a prescription.